 Determine When to Change the Certificate

-This image depicts the information for a certificate issued by a CA that expires on 29 Nov 2013:
+This image depicts the information for a certificate that is issued by a CA and expires on 29 Nov 2013:

 Generate Certificate Signing Request

 This procedure describes how to renew the certificate through a CSR:

 - In the ISE console, navigate to Add > Generate Certificate Signing Request.

 - The minimum information that you must enter in the Certificate Subject text field is CN=ISEfqdn, where ISEfqdn is the Fully Qualified Domain Name (FQDN) of the ISE.
 Add additional fields such as O (Organization), OU (Organizational Unit), or C (Country) in the Certificate Subject with the use of commas:

 - One of the Subject Alternative Name (SAN) text field lines must repeat the ISE FQDN.
 You can add a second SAN field if you want to use alternative names or a wildcard certificate.